-The AUDUSD downtrend offers an interesting chart to search for short setups.
-In fact, price has already approached the 38.2 retracement level, which could easily become a turning spot for downtrend continuation.
+At one time, AUDUSD downtrend offered an interesting chart to search for short setups.
+In fact, the price had already approached the 38.2 retracement level, which could have easily become a turning spot for downtrend continuation.

-Looking at the current 4-hour price action, it becomes clear that several candle sticks were showing struggle at the 38.2 Fibonacci retracement level but bullish engulfing twins could have annulled the bearish signals.
+Looking at the 4-hour price action, it becomes clear that several candlesticks were showing struggle at the 38.2 Fibonacci retracement level but bullish engulfing twins could have annulled the bearish signals.

-I will therefore keep a close eye on the upcoming 4-hour candles.
-Will price show renewed bearish signals or will it keep retracing higher?
+I, therefore, kept a close eye on the upcoming 4-hour candles looking to see if the price showed renewed bearish signals or will it keep retracing higher.

-In both cases I am specifically looking for shorts only because of the current downtrend (see blue trend line).
+In both cases, I am specifically looked for shorts only because of the downtrend (see blue trend line).
 Here are the two bearish scenarios I am counting with:

 - A break of the 4-hour candle low (green circle) for a break out trade to lower levels (orange arrow);